MoinSebi/gretl/README.md

 **Comment:**
 This function will convert all IDs in the graph.
-Additional data in (segment-specific) tags will not be converted.
+Additional data in tags will not be converted.

 ### Node-list